suyeonme/google-keep-clone/README.md

 > Clone google keep application using react as a web app.<br>
 > Google keep is a note-taking service.

+I tried to clone the details of an actual Google Keep application.
-By developing this app, I focused on react and functional component.
-I tried to understand an ecosystem and optimize its performance.
-I also tried to write clean code and logic.
+By developing this app, I focused on basic concepts of react, a functional component, and its ecosystem.
+And I tried to optimize its performance and write clean and simple code as much as I could.

 <br>